cacophony-wj/licentia_black/ALTERNATES.md

 ## "OLD VERSIONS" directory of MEGA

-### These are only backups for those lookihg for previous versions of the list.
+### These are only backups for those looking for previous versions of the list.

 The only purpose is Archival. **Do not install them unless you know what you're looking for.** Questions about them will be ignored.